temporalio/documentation/docs-src/cli/cmd-options/fold.md

 ---

 Statuses for which Child Workflows will be folded in (this will reduce the number of information fetched and displayed).
-Case-insensitive and ignored if --no-fold supplied.
+Case-insensitive and ignored if `--no-fold` is supplied.